A film partially funded by the sale of non-fungible tokens (NFTs) featuring Russell Crowe is making its debut.

 According to OpenSea, each NFT represents a fraction of the total profit share from all of the film’s future proceeds.

 “Each Prizefighter NFT represents a 0.016% total profit share from all future proceeds of the movie.
-E.g. If Prizefighter makes $50 million profit, each NFT holder will receive $8,000 in profit from our smart contract.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+E.g. If Prizefighter makes $50 million profit, each NFT holder will receive $8,000 in profit from our smart contract.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action